myedukrishnan/projectsato/README.md

 # Threat model & OPSEC

 There are many ways to skin a cat.
 This is only one of them.
 No design covers every use case.
 Adjust your threat model & opsec where necessary.
-For example, if your company doesn't accept Tor connections at all - then you will have to get creative, build your own custom solution to bypass that.
-That is out of scope for this design.

 The main question asked in this design is: